Cruise Ship Officer

 What's the protocol if a passenger gets really sick and needs to be hospitalized but you're days away from a port?

-Asked by Sarah over 12 years ago
+Asked by Sarah almost 13 years ago

 It depends on the severity of the illness, but the general procedure is whatever the doctor recommends, we will do.
 So that might mean diverting very far to get within helicopter range so the passenger can be medi-vaced off.
 (On a North Atlantic crossing, for instance, you have the option of airlifting from Newfoundland or Ireland, meaning there are really only a few days when the ship is in the middle of the ocean where you can't get someone off by helicopter.)
 But if the doctor recommends getting to shore (or near shore) as quickly as possible, then costs are not factored and the ship will go full speed in order to get there quickly.